Ronik22/Personal_Assistant-Alpha/README.md

 ## *Voice Operated Personal Assistant* | *Python mini project*

-## Features :
+## :diamond_shape_with_a_dot_inside: FEATURES:

-* Auto login into instagram, facebook, twitter
-* Auto whatsapp reply based on conditions
-* Search any location
+###  :heavy_check_mark: CLI Version :

-* Get the current time
+* Get the current date and time
+* Search any location on map
-* Get the current date
+* Tell the weather
 * Find files in computer
+* Take screenshot
+* Search on google
-* Search on google and youtube
+* Search on youtube
+* Generate a password
+* Perform simple calculations
+* Log into instagram, twitter, facebook
+* Send message in whatsapp (condition may be added with an alternative message)
-* Roll a dice or toss a coin
+* Roll a dice
+* Toss a coin
+* Tell a joke
+* Search something in wikipedia
-* Simple Calculator
+* Fetch News

+### :heavy_check_mark: GUI Version :

+* Get the current date and time
+* Search any location on map
+* Tell the weather
+* Find files in computer
-* Take Screenshot
+* Take screenshot
+* Search on google
-* Search wikipedia for definitions
+* Search on youtube
+* Generate a password
+* Perform simple calculations
+* Log into instagram, twitter, facebook
+* Send message in whatsapp (condition may be added with an alternative message)
+* Roll a dice
+* Toss a coin
-* Tell jokes
+* Tell a joke
+* Search something in wikipedia
+* Check connection status for url
-* Shorten URL
+* Shorten url
-* Get the weather info
+* Fetch News